Stress: what you need to know

 But if you keep going at this speed, your body will get exhausted.
 You might end up with headaches, sleep problems, digestive problems or the feeling that you just can’t cope.
 This obviously isn’t good for your health and wellbeing.

 So it’s important to watch out for signs of stress.
-You might be stressed if you’re:
+These include:

 - worrying most of the time